awesome-p2p/masala/README.md

 Masala also includes a very simple DNS server so it can be used as a local upstream DNS server.
 A simple Web-Server does the same for simple queries like e.g. http://localhost:8080/foo.p2p.
-Masala also provides an interactive shell and a tool to send commands to masala using a local socket.
+Masala also provides an interactive shell and a tool to send commands to masala.
 This way scripts can easliy issue commands by calling e.g. "masla-ctl lookup foo.p2p".

 ## OPTIONS